therealtakeshi/textpression/README.md

 # Textpression
-A drop-in JavaScript library to make text fun and dramatic.
+A drop-in JavaScript library to make easy and sharable kinetic typography from any text.

 ### Status
 VERY MUCH UNSTABLE AND IN PROGRESS